 Glaisher caused something of an upset at the end of 1843 when, on 31 December, he married 15 year old Cecilia Belville, the eldest daughter of the Second Assistant, John Henry Belville by his second marriage.
 The wedding took place by banns at All Souls Langham Place.
 The church register records that both Glaisher and Cecilia were supposedly residing in the parish at the time of the marriage and that Glaisher's parents were present.
 It also records (incorrectly) that Cecilia was 16 years of age.
 The first Cecilia’s father knew of the proposed marriage was allegedly when Glaisher asked him for the day off, and when asked what for, is said to have replied “to marry your daughter!”
 Belville disapproved of the marriage.
 His relationship with his daughter broke down and working relationships at the Observatory must have been under severe strain.
 Following the marriage, Glaisher physically distanced himself from his work colleagues by choosing to move to a house in Dartmouth Terrace at the bottom of Lewisham Hill, in a neighbourhood uninhabited by other Observatory staff and served by a different railway station (from 1849).
 Rather ironically, Glaisher’s relationship with his own daughter, Cecilia, also cooled after she made what he regarded as an unsuitable marriage in 1868.

 Following Belville’s death in 1856, Glaisher rose from Third Assistant to Second, and his salary increased from £200 to £250.
 He received a further £50 increase in 1860, at which point his salary was just £50 less than the recently appointed First Assistant, Edward Stone.
 It is probably true to say that Glaisher’s salary awards were the most generous of any at the Observatory in the nineteenth century.
 Click here for a full breakdown of salaries and allowances from 1836–71.Although Airy clearly admired much of Glaisher’s work, (in his autobiography, he makes references on two ocassions to Glaisher having observed a magnetic storm extremely well), he also described him as uncouth.
 Airy was a stickler for regulations and was insistent that his staff obeyed them.
 Glaisher clearly found this both petty and irritating.
 He was reprimanded by Airy on a number of occassions.
 In the 1840s, he got into trouble for articles published under his name in The Illustrated London News and The Athenaeum without having them properly sanctioned by Airy.
 When in the 1860s, Glaisher began making ascents in a balloon to carry out a series of meteorological observations, Airy put it to him that the making of magnetic measurements at different altitudes would be more useful.
 By and large, Glaisher seems to have brushed off Airy’s criticisms.
-The crunch came in the autumn of 1874 when Airy sent him a note politely asking not to leave work early (i.e. before 2 p.m.), pointing out that no other officer did.
-Glaisher found the note highly offensive and resigned on the spot.
-Airy repented and asked Glaisher to withdraw his resignation.
-Glaisher would not.
-He left the Observatory at the end of the year, being replaced as Superintendent by William Ellis, whose freed up Assistant’s post was filled by William Thackeray.
+The crunch came in the autumn of 1874 when on 5 September Airy sent him a note (RGO6/7/240) politely asking not to leave work early (i.e. before 2 p.m.), pointing out that no other officer did.
+Glaisher found the note highly upsetting and wrote back the same morning stating that he wished to resign with effect from the 31 December, pointing out that the difference between his projected pension and his salary was less than £100 a year (RGO6/7/241).
+Not wishing to loose a valued member of staff, Airy tried to explain why he had written the earlier note saying that he saw no reason for Glaisher to resign (RGO6/7/242).
+Glaisher replied on 7 September, intimating that he would withdraw his resignation provided that Airy destroyed his copies of the correspondence (RGO6/7/243).
+Airy appears to have been unwilling to do this and in a letter dated 8 September, he asked Glaisher to formally submit his resignation at the start of October (RGO6/7/245), which is what Glaisher did.
+He left the Observatory at the end of the year with a pension of £289.
+5s per annum (RGO6/7/262&3) and was replaced as Superintendent by William Ellis, whose freed up Assistant’s post was filled by William Thackeray.
 It is said by Hunt (see below) that Glaisher did not visit the Observatory again until Airy had retired (in 1881).

 Glaisher was probably associated with more learned societies than any other member of staff in the Observatory’s entire history.
 He was made a fellow or the Royal Astronomical Society in 1841 and a fellow or the Royal Society in 1849.
 He was also the first President of the (Royal) Microscopical Society, President of the Royal Photographic Society and on the Council of the Royal Aeronautical Society.